zhuchi76/Mask-Rcnn/README.md

 source dip/bin/activate
 ```

+### RUN the project

-Open and run the maskrcnn.ipynb notebook to execute the Mask R-CNN model.
+Open and run every cell in maskrcnn.ipynb (still working) to execute the Mask R-CNN model.

 ### Deactivating the Environment
 After you're done, you can deactivate the virtual environment: